fscorrupt/awesome-stars/README.md

 - [louislam/dockge](https://github.com/louislam/dockge) - A fancy, easy-to-use and reactive self-hosted docker compose.yaml stack-oriented manager
 - [kinghat/tabbed-card](https://github.com/kinghat/tabbed-card) - a custom card for home assistant that utilizes tabs to segregate individual cards.
 - [HydroshieldMKII/Guardian](https://github.com/HydroshieldMKII/Guardian) - Guardian is a lightweight companion app for Plex that lets you monitor, approve or block devices in real time.
 It helps you enforce per-user or global policies, stop unwanted sessions automatically an
-- [LogicLabs-OU/OpenArchiver](https://github.com/LogicLabs-OU/OpenArchiver) - An open-source platform for email archiving and eDiscovery.
+- [LogicLabs-OU/OpenArchiver](https://github.com/LogicLabs-OU/OpenArchiver) - An open-source platform for legally compliant email archiving.
 - [agregarr/agregarr](https://github.com/agregarr/agregarr) - Agregarr is a Plex Collections manager that keeps your Home and Recommended fresh by frequently updating it with collections from various sources
 - [BetterBahnProject/betterbahn](https://github.com/BetterBahnProject/betterbahn) -
 - [karakeep-app/karakeep](https://github.com/karakeep-app/karakeep) - A self-hostable bookmark-everything app (links, notes and images) with AI-based automatic tagging and full text search